 Support for your public service

 The Haas Center for Public Service offers a workshop series for Stanford graduate students interested in exploring both academic (tenure-line) and alternative academic career paths with a focus on community-engaged research.
 Sessions are held over lunch on Tuesday or Thursday afternoons.
-Contact Joanne Tien for more information.
+Contact Clayton Hurd for more information.

 Many Stanford centers and departments offer funding for graduate students to apply to their engaged scholarship projects.
 Explore opportunites